shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**41. Receptive field â€• The receptive field at layer k is the area denoted RkÃ—Rk of the input that each pixel of the k-th activation map can 'see'.
+**41. Receptive field ― The receptive field at layer k is the area denoted Rk×Rk of the input that each pixel of the k-th activation map can 'see'.
 By calling Fj the filter size of layer j and Si the stride value of layer i and with the convention S0=1, the receptive field at layer k can be computed with the formula:**

 &#10230;

 <br>

-**42. In the example below, we have F1=F2=3 and S1=S2=1, which gives R2=1+2â‹…1+2â‹…1=5.**
+**42. In the example below, we have F1=F2=3 and S1=S2=1, which gives R2=1+2⋅1+2⋅1=5.**

 &#10230;